School Health & Wellbeing Project | Education Staff Wellbeing

 Slough School Health & Wellbeing Project | Education Staff Self Care Guide

 This guide contains information, advice and guidance for staff to enable them to look after their own wellbeing.
 The guide follows a graduated approach with sources of additional support towards the end.
 There is also a section specifically for head teachers and school leaders.
-A copy of the guide can be found at the bottom of this page.
+A copy of the guide can be found here.

 Headteachers and School Leaders